Gashmob/MdGen/README.md

 [#]: key -> value
 ```

-The pre-render function will also return :
+The pre-render function will then return :

 ```php
 [